How to make customer service accessible

 - determine when you will train your staff

-- state the required training topics in your policies
+- state the required accessibility training topics in your policies

 Step 3: document your policies and training